FacetInteractive/mautic-k8s/README.md

 - [ ] Confirm Redis Connection in PHP 7.3 for Shared Sessions
 - [ ] Branch to support Mautic 3.x / PHP 7.4

-## Required Access To Build via AWS

-* Have AWS CLI installed and configured
-    * Setup a profile for your AWS credentials
-    * Region: `us-west-1`

-* Login to AWS ECR

-    ```bash
-    # Request ECR Login
-    aws ecr get-login --no-include-email

-    # With a profile
-    aws --profile {facet.mktg} ecr get-login --no-include-email
-    ```

 # Local Mautic Dev With Lando

 For instructions on how to set up `mautic-k8s` with Lando, [see the documentation here](./wiki/local-dev-getting-started.md)

 # Kubernetes Setup

-For instructions on how to _manually_ deploy `mautic-k8s` to AWS EKS, see the documentation here.
+For instructions on how to _manually_ deploy `mautic-k8s` to AWS EKS, [see the documentation here](./wiki/k8s-eks-how-to-manually-deploy.md).

-# Kubernetes Integration with Gitlab
+# Kubernetes Integration with GitLab

-## Add existing Cluster to Gitlab
+## How to Add Existing Cluster to GitLab

 ### Import the kube-config: